 Overview of Process

 Daily solid and influent samples are collected from five different wastewater treatment plants (WWTPs) across southeast Michigan: Ann Arbor, Flint, Jackson, Tecumseh, and Ypsilanti.
 These samples are delivered to the Wigginton-Eisenberg Laboratory at the University of Michigan twice per week.
 SARS-CoV-2, Norovirus, and Rotavirus testing is done on the influent samples.
 These samples undergo a PEG precipitation step to concentrate the targets.
-RSV, Influenza A, Mpox, and SARS-CoV-2 testing is done on the solid samples.
+RSV, Hepatitis A, Influenza A & B, Mpox, and SARS-CoV-2 testing is done on the solid samples.
 These samples undergo a total solids determination step.
 All samples are put through an RNA Extraction and ddPCR step.
 Following all laboratory work, data undergo quality assurance and control procedures and are uploaded to the dashboard.

 Sample Collection & Reporting Schedule